China Development Bank International Investment

 China Development Bank International Investment Limited is a Cayman Islands-incorporated investment company headquartered in Hong Kong.
 It was listed company on the Hong Kong stock exchange since 1994 (as ING Beijing Investment, formerly "Honlinda Limited"), and is a red chip company.

 History

-The bank was listed as a red chip company on 10 My 1994.
+The bank was listed as a red chip company on 10 May 1994.
 The listed company was known as "New Capital International Investment" from 2003 to 2012.
 New Capital International Investment took-over ING Beijing Investment, by-then a listed company that incorporated in Hong Kong in 2005.
 ING Beijing was dissolved in 2007.
 New Capital International Investment replaced the Hong Kong incorporated company as the new holding company of the group as well as the listing status.
 It was renamed to the current name after a takeover by the state-owned China Development Bank.

 China Development Bank International Investment was planned to form a joint venture with EIG Global Energy Partners in 2015.